 Betaine Hydrochloride (HCl) is a nutritional compound extracted from food sources like grains or beets.
 It is an acidic version of betaine that works in the same way as hydrochloric acid (HCl) in your stomach.
 This plays the role of a tactical, short term, and immediate solution to improve digestion, reset bacterial balance, and restore lower esophageal, diaphragmatic, and pyloric sphincter function.
 If these are new concepts to you then, or you are unclear if you may need this supplement, I again advise reading my How I Cured My Silent Reflux article.

 In contrast to HCl, Apple Cider Vinegary (ACV) supplements are a longer term play.
-This supplement can also have a positive effect on acidity and digestion, but it is also an excellent prebiotic source which helps to encourage healthy probiotic balance.
+This supplement can also have a positive effect on acidity and digestion, but it is also an excellent prebiotic source, and can help breakdown biofilms and plaques that pathogenic bacteria can erect to protect themselves..
 It’s not a longer term play in the sense that you should take the supplement longer than you should HCl.
 However, it is a longer term play in the sense that it can take time to restore your guts digestive balance so prebiotic sources are helpful to give this process a boost.
 Longer term, establishing and maintaining proper microbial balance will help to keep reflux from reoccurring once it’s gone.
 Note, that ACV is best when taken in capsule form as taking it in liquid form can be corrosive to soft tissues and tooth enamel (even when diluted).
 HCl may not be right for everyone.
-I cover alternatives and a comprehensive / easy to follow plan, additional rationale, and the steps I took to resolve my reflux, get my #1 best-selling book 'How I Cured My Silent Reflux | The Counterintuitive Path to Healing Acid Reflux, GERD, and Silent Reflux (LPR).’
+I cover alternatives in my book:

+For a comprehensive / easy to follow plan, additional rationale, and the steps I took to resolve my reflux, get my #1 best-selling book 'How I Cured My Silent Reflux | The Counterintuitive Path to Healing Acid Reflux, GERD, and Silent Reflux (LPR).'
+Also available in audiobook!

-If you’re a do it yourselfer, I have put together a quick three page checklist that covers the three phase plan.
+Alternatively, if you’re a do it yourselfer, I have put together a quick three page checklist that covers the three phase plan.
 You can get that here: